Run Service

 The format of this ID is <server>:<orderId>.

-If annotation is enabled for the Active network category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the Active network category in the CCM, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 REST API Syntax